Family HANDBOOK

 Arrival Procedures

-Before-care students should be dropped off or escorted into the building and brought to the designated morning care room.
+Students who are a part of the childcare program should dropped off or escorted into the building and brought to the designated morning care room.
 At 7:45, staff tending to these students will release them to their classroom.

 The bus will also be using this same loop and stopping at the unloading zone.
-Teacher assistants will be stationed appropriately to help with students getting off the bus.
+ACADIA staff will be stationed appropriately to help with students getting off the bus.

 Dismissal Procedures